ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 **RunAllMSXXXXTestCases.cmd**       |  Runs all MS-XXXX test cases.
 **RunMSXXXX\_S01\_TC01\_TestCaseDescription.cmd** |  Runs a specific test case in the test suite.

-Viewing test suite results, logs, and reporting
+Viewing test suite results, logs, and reports
 ==============================================================================================================================================================================================================================================================================================================================================================================================================

 The test suites provide detailed reporting in a variety of formats that enables users to quickly debug failures.